tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 select { "count": stats::count(event) } from in[fifteen_secs] into out having event.count > 0;
 ```

-In the above operation, we emit a synthetic count every fifteen seconds if ast least one event has been witnessed during a 15 second window of time.
+In the above operation, we emit a synthetic count every fifteen seconds if at least one event has been witnessed during a 15 second window of time.

-Select operations can be grouped through defining a `group by` clause
+Select operations can be grouped through defining a `group by` clause.

 ```trickle
 define tumbling window fifteen_secs